 Peruvian Black Magic needs no introduction, with hundreds of offspring and many generations of champions in all colors on the ground.
 He is a legend in quality breeding stock.

 White Trillium is the daughter of a legend -- Black Magic.
 Her fleece is crimpy, very long, VERY dense and extra bright.
 Her conformation is perfect.
 Her dam has Peruvian Guellermo to thank for her size, beautiful head and enormous amount of fleece.
 Her sire, Peruvian Black Magic, has many attributes to his name and will surely go down in history as a "Hall of fame" alpaca!
 Knowing the possibility of color with Trillium, you can expect many things - one thing to be sure of is the quality of the offspring you will get.
 We are somewhat certain that she must be recessive black as a daughter of Peruvian Black Magic.
 12-23-08 -- female cria in dark fawn out of our bay black 18 micron sire, Jax Mac.
 Solid color with black eyeliner.
 Coverage and heavy bone style.
 Very fine.
 We are pleased -- Jax has 100& female cria on the ground.
 Although not black, having a DF cria says alot about Trillium.
 2010 - gave birth to a nice pinto male... nice crimp and density... sold... he will hit the showring soon with Worthington Acres!
-We have not had a cria from Trillium in several years, we are expecting a nice cria from this mating and it will be any day now.
-Bred to grey, we expect black or grey.
+Currently being treated for some fluid in the uterus, but then expect to breed her to Harley Quinn in the spring of 2020.

 Awards Received Never shown.
 White with perfect conformation, could have shown well in the shorn classes but as far as full fleece halter, we feel her fleece was not as elite as needed to compete in white.
 Also, we only go to level 5 shows, Futurity and Nationals... and Trillium just did not fit into the show string for these shows.
 SMaller shows, she would probably be at the top of her class.
 Today, 2013, she still shows massive staple length and abundant crimp!